 - Job openings are driven by the needs of the organization; there isn’t a timeline or a specific cycle, though larger firms may hire in May or June.

 - If you don't see any opportunities, a proactive inquiry is encouraged.
 (Representatives participating in OCS events often leave their contact information in Crimson Careers; this is a good place to start.)

 - If you are applying to creative roles it is essential to submit a portfolio or website with samples of your multimedia, written, or audio/visual work, in addition to your resume.

 Graduate and Professional Programs

-Considering an advanced degree is an expensive proposition, especially when taking into consideration both tuition cost as well as lost income during the two years you are in school full time.
-If for no other reason, this is an investment you will want to research thoroughly to better understand what you can expect to get out of your degree both academically and professionally.
+Education required for higher-level roles in advertising, marketing, and public relations largely depends on the employer.
+Organizations heavily weight candidates’ professional experiences when evaluating their qualifications.
+An advanced degree is a costly investment, especially when taking into consideration both tuition cost as well as lost income during graduate study.
+This is an investment you will want to research thoroughly to better understand what you can expect to get out of your degree both academically and professionally.
 In many cases, an MBA is required for brand management tracks and is considered a pre-requisite for management positions in many industries.
+A master’s degree in Digital Marketing or Marketing Analytics, for example, may not be required, but may still be helpful to develop the technical skills necessary to be a competitive applicant.
 Conduct informational interviews of people working in the position you hope to obtain to ensure you’re spending your time and tuition dollars wisely.